Telechelic polymer

 Other examples of telechelic polymers are the halato-telechelic polymers or halatopolymers.
 The end-groups of these polymers are ionic or ionizable like carboxylate or quaternary ammonium groups.

 Synthesis

 Telechelic polymers can be synthesized by different polymerization mechanisms.
 From vinyl monomers, among synthetic strategies are controlled radical polymerization and anionic polymerization.
 In the case of olefins, that is difficult to be functionalized, recent advances in insertion polymerization and post-polymerization can be used to produce telechelic polyolefins.

 Application

-Telechelic polymers is important in the preparation of block copolymers acting as building blocks for the structural design of these copolymers.
+Telechelic polymers are important in the preparation of block copolymers acting as building blocks for the structural design of these copolymers.
 Particularly, ABA triblock copolymers has received much industrial interest for development of thermoplastic elastomers.